 Board Members' remuneration is ultimately recommended by the BNRC and presented for final approval to the Company's Annual General Assembly (AGM).
-Total remunerations shall not exceed 10% of the net profits of the company following any relevant deductions as set out in the Company's Articles of Association.
-In 2017, the total remuneration recommended to be awarded to the Board of Directors amounted to a sum of KD 25,000 (twenty five thousand Kuwaiti Dinar)
+In line with Corporate Governance Regulations, total remunerations shall not exceed 10% of the net profits of the company following any relevant deductions as set out in the Company's Articles of Association.
+In 2016, the total remuneration recommended to be awarded to the Board of Directors amounted to a sum of KD 25,000 and is thus subject to final approval of the Company's AGM.